-It is good practice (as for any examination) to ensure that, when possible, hand washing and equipment cleaning are carried out in full view of the patient at the beginning and end of the examination to reassure him or her that effective infection control procedures are being applied.
+It is good practice (as for any examination) to ensure that, when possible, hand washing and equipment cleaning are carried out in full view of the patient at the beginning and end of the examination to reassure them that effective infection control procedures are being applied.

-Advice on students/trainees and intimate examinations is given in the 2016 SCoR document and in the 2015 RCR guidance (hyperlinks below).
+Advice on students/trainees and intimate examinations is given in the 2016 SCoR document and in the 2015 RCR guidance (see below).